 - Responding to change over following a plan

-By emphasizing communication, flexibility, and functionality over time-consuming planning, process, and documentation, agile teams are able to deliver functional, competitive results more rapidly.
+By emphasizing communication, flexibility, and functionality over time-consuming planning, process, and documentation, Agile teams are able to deliver functional, competitive results more rapidly.

-The agile process
+The Agile process and iteration

 Agile operations and development will look different depending on the methodology and organization.
 However, most will follow the same basic lifecycle and iteration workflow.

-Agile development lifecycle
+Agile software development lifecycle

-Agile development has six basic stages in its lifecycle.
+Agile development has six basic stages in its lifecycle:

-Concept: Stakeholders envision and prioritize new projects.
+- Concept: Stakeholders envision and prioritize new projects.

-Inception: The project takes shape as team members are assigned, budgets and timelines are put in place, and requirements are outlined.
+- Inception: The project takes shape as team members are assigned, budgets and timelines are put in place, and requirements are outlined.

-Iteration/construction: The team begins active development to meet the requirements with regular customer feedback.
+- Iteration/construction: The team begins active development to meet the requirements with regular customer feedback.

-Release: The feature undergoes QA and testing, users are trained, and the iteration is released into production.
+- Release: The feature undergoes QA and testing, users are trained, and the iteration is released into production.

-Production: The feature is deployed and receives ongoing operational support and maintenance.
+- Production: The feature is deployed and receives ongoing operational support and maintenance.

-Retirement: The feature is retired.
+- Retirement: The feature is retired.
 The customer is notified and the team implements a migration process.

-From concept to iteration, agile methods are primarily performed by the development team.
+From concept to iteration, Agile methods are primarily performed by the development team.
 However, the operations team gets involved during the release and production stages to ensure quality, security, and stability upon implementation.
 If your teams aren’t communicating well, these are the phases where competing values and objectives can send your project off track.

-To enjoy a truly agile operation from concept to retirement, communication and collaboration is necessary.
-Whether you apply a DevOps method to bridge that gap or simply cultivate an agile culture and process between the two departments, both the development team and operations team need to be on the same page.
+To enjoy a truly Agile operation from concept to retirement, communication and collaboration is necessary.
+Whether you apply a DevOps method to bridge that gap or simply cultivate an Agile culture and process between the two departments, both the development team and operations team need to be on the same page.

-Iterations will typically follow this process:
+Iteration planning in Agile will typically follow this process:

-Development: Developers design and build the feature based on the defined requirements.
+- Development: Developers design and build the feature based on the defined requirements.

-Testing: Once the feature is “complete,” testers conduct QA and validation checks to ensure the iteration functions properly.
+- Testing: Once the feature is “complete,” testers conduct QA and validation checks to ensure the iteration functions properly.

-Delivery: The working iteration is shipped to production.
+- Delivery: The working iteration is shipped to production.

-Feedback: Developers communicate with stakeholders (client/end users) to collect feedback and identify requirements for the next iteration.
+- Feedback: Developers communicate with stakeholders (client/end-users) to collect feedback and identify requirements for the next iteration.

-There are many benefits to taking an agile approach to development and operations.
+There are many benefits to taking an Agile approach to development and operations.